1Mill/notes/books/domain-driven-design.md

 * A self-screwing screw is probably too complicated for it's core purpose of holding things together - we acknowledge somebody or something will do the some assembly required part when appropriate.
 * FACTORIES are the responsibility of the domain layer but they are not part of the domain model.

+* FACTORIES are useful when they are encapsulating setup complexity.
+If they are not encapuslating setup complexity and are merely just wrapping primitive code, perhaps stick with just the raw primitive to avoid unhelpful indirection / abstraction.
+* FACTORY operations must be atomic: all or nothing.
+  * Be consistent in throwing errors or returning null to communicate errors.
+* ENTITY FACTORIES just need the essentials to make a valid AGGREGATE - this has always been my take on FactoryBot factories in Rspec; you can always modify the AGGREGATE later to suit it to your particular use case.
+* When reconstructing an existing ENTITY using a FACTORY, and the existing ENTITY is invalid you must have a way to handle such cases (e.g. handle missing data which is newly required)

+* Coupling records tightly via foreign keys or loosely via search is an important design descision and influenced by the domain
+  * E.g. Is a tire a ROOT AGGREGATE or just a sub-AGGREGATE belonging to a car ROOT AGGREGATE?
+Depends on the frame of reference.
+* Engineers work so frequently at the database it becomes common to fall into the trap that the database is the domain - bypassing models / AGGREGATES.